wessenstam/ts2019/frame/frame.rst

 Frame platform as a service makes it easy for customers to respond quickly and easily to end user needs for applications and desktops.
 Frame is **easy to administer**.
 Nutanix operates the control plane in the cloud.
 IT administrators use a web browser to create Frame accounts, install their applications, and publish apps and desktops to production pools for users in minutes.

-Because Frame leverages the public cloud, IT administrators can grow and shrink capacity on the fly without having to commit to spending OpEx or CapEx upfront to account for possible future growth.
-With AHV coming soon, IT administrators can keep predictable application/desktop workloads on-premises while putting variable/seasonal/project-driven application/desktop workloads in the public cloud.
+Because Frame leverages the public cloud, IT administrators can grow and shrink capacity on the fly without having to commit to spending OpEx or CapEx upfront to anticipate possible future growth.
+With AHV coming soon, IT administrators can keep predictable application/desktop workloads on-premises while putting their variable/seasonal/project-driven workloads in the public cloud.
 They can also host environments to control access by third-party partners and remote users to specific applications and datasets.

 **In this lab you will access a Frame environment similar to Frame Test Drive, allowing you to walk through the same experience as a prospect who has signed up for access to the** `free 2-hour Test Drive <https://fra.me/test-drive>`_. **The environment will allow you to access sample applications, add your own apps, invite users, customize settings, and more.**